 Note: All Project Linus blankets must be processed through the local Chapter Coordinator.
 Please put your name on a tag and attach to your blanket so we can properly thank you.
 This nametag will be removed and Project Linus labels will be sewn onto all blankets.

-The Chapter Coordinator will make every effort to supply blanket recipients with the size of blankets they need.
+The Chapter Coordinator will make every effort to supply blanket recipients/agencies with the size of blankets they need.
 Blanket supplies and blanket needs may not always align, but our goal will be to supply children and youth in need with hand made, quality blankets.